 But does topical minoxidil lower blood pressure too?
-Well, yes, in some cases it can, but it is unlikely to, compared to oral minoxidil.
+In some cases it can, but it is unlikely to, compared to oral minoxidil.

 In this article, you’ll learn: